 7.1 Study Design

-This is a prospective, interventional, randomized, double-masked, bilateral crossover study evaluating visual acuity of the investigational [REDACTED] contact lens.
-Habitual spherical weekly/monthly soft contact lens wearers [REDACTED]

-[REDACTED] will be randomized in 1 of the 2 crossover sequences.
+This is a prospective, randomized, controlled, double-masked bilateral crossover, daily wear, multicenter clinical study.
+Habitual soft contact lens wearers will be randomized in 1 of the 2 crossover sequences.
 Subjects and investigators will be masked.
-An unmasked study staff member will prepare the contact lenses for dispensing.
+[REDACTED]